kubearmor/koach/README.md

 Koach collects observability data from relay server and save it in database.
 Koach also provided gRPC method to query this data, which currently used by the KubeArmor CLI.
 Other than that, you can also specify alert rules which will be watched by Koach.

+## Prerequisites
+You need to have KubeArmor installed on your cluster to use Koach.
+Follow the guide on this [repository](https://github.com/kubearmor/KubeArmor) to install or deploy KubeArmor.

 ## Quick Install
 Deploy koach to your cluster using the following command.
 ```